-Figure 4-3 MW-1603 Chloride
+Figure 4-3 MW-1603 Chloride Concentrations

-Boron concentrations in MW-1603 have remained relatively constant, with some variability over the monitoring period (September 2016 through March 2019).
+Boron concentrations in MW-1603 have remained relatively constant, with some variability over the monitoring period (September 2016 through August 2019).
 Sulfate was initially reported as 801 mg/L in September 2016 and has shown a very slight decreasing trend during the monitoring period.
-Chloride concentrations in MW-1603 also remained relatively constant until April 2018, after which a slight increase is observed.
-Comparing the concentrations in groundwater to the BSFAP, boron and chloride are present at higher concentrations in the BSFAP than in groundwater, while sulfate is present at higher concentrations in the BSFAP.
+Chloride concentrations in MW-1603 also remained relatively constant until April 2018, after which a slight increase is observed until March 2019 when concentrations decrease.
+Comparing the concentrations in groundwater to the BSFAP, boron and chloride are present at higher concentrations in the BSFAP than in groundwater, while sulfate is present at higher concentrations in groundwater than in the BSFAP.

-In summary, there has been no observable changes in primary indicator concentrations since the last review in February 2019.
+In summary, there has been no observable changes in primary indicator concentrations since the last review in September 2019.